macroquest/docs/lua/macro-to-lua.md

     This will have the same issue, printing `mq.TLO.Target.PctHPs` will look like a number, but it is actually `userdata`, and it needs to be evaluated by adding `()`.

 - Command line argument types for bindings are always going to be passed into the bind function as strings. `tonumber(variable)` can be used to convert the type to a number in order to accept a number input to a binding command.
 If the input can not be parsed to a valid number, then `tonumber(variable)` will return `nil`.

+- `mq.delay` is causing errors or being ignored.
+There may be scenarios, as outlined above in the section on `mq.delay`, where delays are not supported.
+MQ will normally throw an error saying so, but there may be scenarios which are missing the appropriate error handling.